xarkenz/iNaturalistCSVSpreadsheetCreator/README.md

 FINAL STEPS:

-Now, navigate to spreadsheetUpdate.py and change SPREADSHEET NAME to what ever your spreadsheet is called in Google Drive.
-If your spreadsheet is named "Plearth Data" the line should look like this: sh = gc.open("Plearth Data")
+Now, navigate to spreadsheetUpdate.py and change SPREADSHEET NAME to what ever your Google Spreadsheet is called in Google Drive.
+If your Google Spreadsheet is named "Plearth Data" the line should look like this: sh = gc.open("Plearth Data")